Lord Krishna Complete Guide (2026): Life, Bhagavad Gita, Temples, 108 Names & Worship

 Krishna's life, especially during his childhood in Vrindavan, showcases his divine qualities.
 His fascinating leelas highlight both his humanness and godliness.
 As a naughty boy and the object of affection for the gopis, Krishna demonstrated that the divine is accessible through joy and love.
 His miracles established him as a savior of dharma and righteousness.

-Short History of Lord Krishna
+The Divine Life Story of Lord Krishna

 Krishna was born in Mathura around 3228 BCE, during the Dwapara Yuga.
 He was the son of Devaki and Vasudeva.
 His parents were imprisoned by the tyrant king Kamsa, who feared a prophecy that Devaki's eighth child would kill him.
 On the night Krishna was born, Vasudeva took the newborn across the Yamuna River to Gokulam, where he was raised by his foster parents, Nanda and Yashoda.